guoliveira/data-engineer-zoomcamp-project/README.md

 ## Used Technologies 🔨

-For this project it was decided to use the following tools:
+For this project I decided to use the following tools:
 - Docker - to proceed to the containerization of other technologies;
 - Airflow - for the orchestration of the full pipeline;
 - Terraform - As a Infrastructure-as-Code (IaC) tool;